-Paravirtualization model involves the whole network working together as one unit and eliminates the need for virtual machines to trap the instructions and make it more time-efficient.
+The Paravirtualization model involves the whole network working together as one unit and eliminates the need for virtual machines to trap the instructions and make it more time-efficient.

-If a company switches from a physical server to virtual machines which reduce the physical server of the organization, that helps in saving the cost of power and cooling.
-Lesser physical server requires less hardware.
+If a company switches from a physical server to virtual machines that reduce the physical server of the organization, that helps in saving the cost of power and cooling.
+The lesser physical server requires less hardware.

-Server virtualization offers advanced features which are not available in the physical server; the features helps to increase uptime.
+Server virtualization offers advanced features that are not available in the physical server; the features help to increase uptime.

-By this efficiency will only go up, and all virtual server will produce the same output as one physical server in a more effective manner.
+By this efficiency will only go up, and all virtual servers will produce the same output as one physical server in a more effective manner.